mikzuit/fair-job-offer/README.md

 ## I. Why this project was created

-Any person who applies to a job possition in Europe  🇩🇪 🇫🇷 🇪🇸 🇬🇧 🇮🇹 are covered by the EU GDPR :lock:.
+Any person who applies to a job position in Europe  🇩🇪 🇫🇷 🇪🇸 🇬🇧 🇮🇹 are covered by the EU GDPR :lock:.
 In short you can say your personal data is protected :muscle: by this, but the job market does not only have an Employeer and Candidates there are also:

 #### [1] Big Companies :office:
 #### [2] Big Consulting Firms :office: